Company Logo - Home Link

 The overall uniform is standard, but there are subtle differences in the detail of the uniform depending on which part of the Guard’s Division the soldier comes from.

-This means that it is possible to tell which group of King’s Guard soldiers you are looking at based on these small differences:
+I always point out to my groups that this means it is possible to tell which group of King’s Guard soldiers you are looking at based on these small differences.

 • Grenadier Guards - Buttons on the tunic are equally spaced, their collar has a grenade design on it and the plume in their hat is white.